 I resolved this one sans counsel.
 Every BLSays column has 4-5 offensive references purposely inserted.
 “Being provocative” means being provocative.
 Duh!
 The sentence of concern was a throw-away line so I immediately threw it away…. zap.
 I so notified the offendee.
 The comment had been up about 20 minutes.

 The easiest battles to win are often the ones you simply avoid.
 It took me a long time to learn that lesson.
 From 15 years of experience I knew this would not end so easily.
 He had not yet told me what a terrible human being I am.
 Gotta get that in.

 I had this pegged as a four email joust.
 It may end up at just three.
 Maybe I’m getting better (or worse) with these.
-So he told me how awful I am and how “nobody I know reads your internet stuff any more”
+So he told me how awful I am and how “nobody I know reads your crap any more” .
+YIKES!

 The readership of this site has never been higher.
 The Faust column is already a Top Ten-viewed column.

 Thanking him for his market research, I asked him to give my regards to whatstheirnames at that boutique fan forum.
 An hour later I checked my site analytics and VOILA…..
 I had 17 links from him and his buddies.
 Am I good or what?